RamiSyr/Crypto-Finder/README.md

 <i><p><b> Last version: v4.16 </b><br>
 <p> 28/08/2017 <br>
 - Added "Select Drives to scan" after you hit "SCAN" button<br>
+- Only Administrator can run the program now. <br>
 - Added new ransomwares' notes and file extensions. </p>
 <p> 31/07/2017 - Added new ransomwares' notes and file extensions. </p>
 <p> 14/07/2017 - Added new ransomwares' notes and file extensions. </p>